Our massages are priced by the length of time you choose. All sessions may include any style of massage that your massage therapist is trained in.

 Stretching: If you prefer a session of entirely stretching, we are happy to accommodate in a non-traditional session, with the client fully clothed, upon request.
 Stretching may also be included in any traditional massage session to target flexibility, range of motion, and general relaxation.

 Cupping Therapy: Cupping therapy is the application of plastic, glass & silicone cups on various areas of the body.
 This dry cupping technique creates negative pressure with a manual vacuum of the skin to lift tissues upwards allowing more space for underlying structures while pulling stagnation out of tissues.
 The suction rapidly releases soft tissues by pulling them away from underlying structures, loosening areas of adhesion and restriction, and activating muscle spindle reflexes that relaxes contractile tissue, and retrains myofascial structures.
 Bodywork techniques such as myofascial release, manual lymphatic drainage, and deep tissue work, can all be performed using cupping therapy.
-Megan is the only therapist that offers this massage style.
+Megan is the only therapist who offers this massage style.
 We require at least 1 hour’s advance notice to include cupping in your massage.

 On-site Massage: Need us to come to you?
 We can pack up a massage table or chair and come to your home or place of business for an additional $40.
 Must be within a 15-minute radius of our office, a one-hour massage session minimum, and depending upon therapist availability.